 - 1) At least four obstacles are required and horses must jump a minimum of six fences. - 2) Refer to Rule(s) 3471-3474 regarding hunter courses which should be offered enabling the rider to be judged on their ability to establish and maintain an even hunting pace. - 3) At least one change of direction is required. - 4) Minimum height of fences must be 2'6"(79 cm), with a maximum height of 3' (91.4 cm).
 Except in novice and select classes where the maximum height is 2'9" (83.8 cm). - 5) It is recommended that show management offer this class after its corresponding working hunter class. - 6239.
 Class Routine.
-It is mandatory that the judge(s) post the course at least one hour prior to commencement of the class. - A. The exhibitor is being judged as soon as he/she enters the arena.
-Exhibitors have the option of entering the arena at any gait (unless otherwise stated on the course), making transition to canter from halt, walk or trot before approaching the first fence; - B. Each competitor may circle once before approaching the first obstacle, then proceeds around the course keeping an even pace throughout; - C. Rider must obtain correct lead to properly turn around end of arena before breaking into final trot circle.
+It is mandatory that the judge(s) post the course at least one hour prior to commencement of the class.

+- A. The exhibitor is being judged as soon as he/she enters the arena.
+Exhibitors have the option of entering the arena at any gait (unless otherwise stated on the course), making transition to canter from halt, walk or trot before approaching the first fence: - B. Each competitor may circle once before approaching the first obstacle, then proceeds around the course keeping an even pace throughout.
+If a rider steps into the obvious wrong lead for one or two strides only before or on the courtesy circle, it is noted on the score sheet, which may be used as a tie breaker in the event of a ride of equal quality and score; - C. Rider must obtain correct lead to properly turn around end of arena before breaking into final trot circle.
 The class is not over until the exhibitor trots a circle and walks out of the ring.
-Riders should leave the arena at a walk unless otherwise instructed: - D. Except for refusals, and knockdowns, jumping faults of the horse are not to be considered unless it is the result of the rider's ability.
+Riders should leave the arena at a walk unless otherwise instructed; - D. Except for refusals, and knockdowns, jumping faults of the horse are not to be considered unless it is the result of the rider's ability.
 If a refusal occurs in a double or triple, competitors must re-jump all obstacles in the combination.
 In case of knowkdowns, the judge will determine a base score for each competitor's performance.
 A knockdown penalty of 4 points per obstacle will be deducted from base score. - E. In cases of broken equipment or loss of shoe, competitor must continue or be eliminated. - F. An exhibitor may enter the class only one time.